ome/ngff/rfc/3/index.md

 that may contain "artificial" dimensions such as principal components or axes of other dimensionality reduction-techniques from many images.

+## Motivation

+In addition to the .czi datasets mentioned in the preceding paragraph, this section describes six dataset types that are currently impossible to represent in OME-Zarr:

+- in [electron backscatter diffraction (EBSD)][ebsd], a microscopy technique common in materials science, a beam of electrons is scanned over a surface, and for each (2D) position in the scan, a full 2D diffraction pattern is recorded, resulting in a 4-dimensional data array.
+- from the diffraction patterns, it is possible to obtain an *orientation map*, containing a 3D angle at each 2D position of the material.
+- the same principles apply to [diffusion tensor imaging][dti], where a three-dimensional diffusion tensor is measured at each voxel.
+- it is common to compute Fourier transforms of 3D images.
+The datasets have three dimensions but they are measured in *frequency*, not space.
+- when computing segmentations, one may use finer or coarser priors, resulting in overlapping, equally valid segmentations, for example, of organelles at one level, cells at another, and tissues at yet another.
+One common way to store such a segmentation is to add a dimension for "coarseness".
+- computed spaces may have arbitrary dimensions related to the computation.
+For exmaple, in subtomogram averaging of [cryo electron tomography][CryoET], single particles from a tomogram are picked and aligned, producing many instances of the same 3-dimensional particle.
+One may wish to store all the instances in a single 4-dimensional array (one dimension being the *instance number*).
+Or, one may use dimension-reduction techniques such as PCA, then browse average particles along each PCA axis.
+This creates a virtual 5D space containing the three spatial dimensions, then a "component number" axis for the PCA components and a "position" axis for the position along that component.

 ## Proposal

 This document proposes removing any restrictions on the number of dimensions